|

 Guadalupe Posada

 in the last year of his life.
-The anonymous poster
+The anonymous poster designer

-designer no doubt chose this image by Posada (1852-1913)
+no doubt chose this image by Posada (1852-1913) because

 The

-contemporary designer therefore was able to draw
+contemporary designer therefore was able to draw a connection,

-a connection, albeit an obscure one, between L.B.J.
+albeit an obscure one, between L.B.J. and one of Mexico’s

-and one of Mexico’s most reviled military despots.
+most reviled military despots.
+Huerta’s reign lasted

-Huerta’s reign lasted a year before he was driven
+a year before he was driven from power by the combined

-of Álvaro Obregón and Pancho Villa.
+revolutionary armies of Álvaro Obregón and Pancho Villa.

 While

-the controversial LBJ-USA poster was based upon
+the controversial LBJ-USA poster was based upon an appropriated

-an appropriated or un-credited "borrowed" image,
+or un-credited "borrowed" image, the graphic was fairly

-created by Posada, whose legacy was undergoing
+well known as having been created by Posada, whose legacy

-the burgeoning Mexican American civil rights and
+thanks to the burgeoning Mexican American civil rights

-Chicano arts movement.
+and Chicano arts movement.
 Furthermore, the anonymous

-poster was not utilized to garner profit nor boost
+poster was not utilized to garner profit nor boost someone’s

-an anonymous production even till this day. [back
+even till this day. [back

 to top]